 SCHEDULE ONLINE (480) 626-2552

 While joint pain is prevalent, we fully recognize that any damage to the joints from disease or injury can interfere with your movement and cause a great deal of pain and discomfort.
-If you’re seeking help for pain management, please contact Dr. Nikesh Seth and the pain management specialists at contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552 or book your appointment online today.
+If you’re seeking help for pain management, please contact the pain management specialists at contact one of Integrated Pain Consultants’ three offices to schedule a detailed evaluation – (480) 626-2552 or book your appointment online today.

 In knee osteoarthritis (OA), the cartilage protecting the ends of the bones gradually deteriorates, joint fluid loses its shock-absorbing qualities, and bones may begin to rub against each other — all of which may cause the knee pain you are feeling.